TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/global-config.md

 #

-Both notifications - error and success - have their default settings, only `borderRadius` has been changed for both of them, because we did it in `globalConfig`.
+Both notifications - error, and success - have their default settings, only `borderRadius` has been changed for both of them because we did it in `globalConfig`.

 ##
-### `successConfig` / `errorConfig` / `warningConfig` / `infoConfig`
+### ℹ️ `successConfig` / `errorConfig` / `warningConfig` / `infoConfig`

-Those settings work exactly the same as `globalConfig` but for different notification types. <br/>
+Those settings work the same as `globalConfig` but for different notification types. <br/>
-In other words we can set configuration for ALL errors, ALL info etc.
+In other words, we can set configuration for ALL errors, ALL info, etc.

 In addition `successConfig` / `errorConfig` / `warningConfig` / `infoConfig` are overwriting properties set in `globalConfig`.<br/>
-So if we set `borderRadius` in `globalConfig` for `50` like we did in the example above, and we will overwrite it in the `successConfig` for `10`, then `borderRadius` for ALL the SUCCESS notifications will be set for `10`, but for ALL OTHER notifications it still will be `50`.
+So if we set `borderRadius` in `globalConfig` for `50` as we did in the example above, and we will overwrite it in the `successConfig` for `10`, then `borderRadius` for ALL the SUCCESS notifications will be set for `10`, but for ALL OTHER notifications it still will be `50`.

 ```jsx
 import React from 'react'